eylone7/WatchdogReport/README.md

 This plugin is a Remake of a popular mc Server Report System.

 ## Features:
-- Report System GUI Menu
+- Report GUI ✔
-- Punishements commands
+- Punishements commands ✔
+- Like Hypixel ✔
 - Watchdog Commands....
 [You can Check Them]

 ## Pictures: